 Service of Motion.

 A creditor seeking relief from stay must file a motion with a certificate of service showing service of the motion on the debtor, the debtor’s attorney (if any), the case trustee (if any), any parties affected by the motion or having an interest in the property that is the subject of the motion, all parties in interest who have requested notice, and the United States trustee.
-See also Vt.
-LBR 9013-6.
+See Vt.
+LBR 9013-6; see also Vt.
+LBR 9013-1(h).

 Stipulation for Relief from Stay.

-A stipulation for relief from stay must (1) describe the property or interest involved, (2) state the property’s fair market value, (3) state the basis for the valuation, and (4) list all encumbrances against the property with the name of each lien holder and the amount of each lien.
-A stipulation for relief from stay must also include the statements, but need not include the supporting documents, required by paragraph (b), above.
+A stipulation for relief from stay must (A) describe the property or interest involved, (B) state the property’s fair market value, (C) state the basis for the valuation, and (D) list all encumbrances against the property with the name of each lien holder and the amount of each lien.
+A stipulation for relief from stay must also include the statements, but need not include the supporting documents, required by paragraph (b) above.
 No affidavit is required if there are no facts in dispute.

 Notice required under Vt.
-LBR 9013-2(c) is waived for a stipulated motion for relief from stay provided (1) all parties entitled to notice have been served with the motion, and (2) all parties in interest have filed their consent.
+LBR 9013-2(c) is waived for a stipulated motion for relief from stay provided (A) all parties entitled to notice have been served with the motion, and (B) all parties in interest have filed their consent.
 See Vt.
 LBR 9011-4(e) & (f).
 Additionally, notice of a stipulation need not be served if the motion for relief from stay was previously noticed for hearing and no party objected or the Court overruled any objection that was filed.

 Final Hearing.

 The Court will hold a hearing on a motion for relief from stay within 30 days of its filing except in those instances where a stipulation is filed pursuant to paragraph (e) above, or the motion is filed under the default procedure.
 See Vt.
 LBR 9013-4(b)(3).
-If a movant schedules a hearing on a motion for relief from stay for a date that is more than 30 days after the date the motion was filed, the movant must include an affirmative waiver of the termination of the stay after 30 days that is imposed per § 362(e) of the Code.
-With such waiver, the stay will continue pending through the conclusion of a final hearing and determination on the motion under § 362(d) of the Code.
+If a movant schedules a hearing on a motion for relief from stay for a date that is more than 30 days after the date the motion was filed, the movant must include an affirmative waiver of the termination of the stay after 30 days that is imposed per § 362(e).
+With such waiver, the stay will continue pending through the conclusion of a final hearing and determination on the motion under § 362(d).
 Likewise, if the parties agree to postpone the hearing, an equal extension of time will be deemed added to that 30-day period.

 Evidentiary Hearing.

 The final hearing on a motion for relief from stay will be an evidentiary hearing unless the parties agree otherwise.
-Parties planning to present evidence must contact the courtroom deputy to ensure there is sufficient time for the presentation of evidence and must file and serve a Fed.
-R. Bankr.
-P. 9014(e) notice of evidentiary hearing at least 7 days prior to the hearing, unless the Court approves a shorter time.
+Parties planning to present evidence must contact the courtroom deputy to ensure there is sufficient time for the presentation of evidence and must file and serve a Bankruptcy Rule 9014(e) notice of evidentiary hearing at least seven days prior to the hearing, unless the Court approves a shorter time.
 See Vt.
 LBR 9014-1(b)(2); see also Vt.
 LB Form V.

 Order Granting Relief from Stay.